seyranmamutov/backoffice/README.md

 ## Run Demo
 1. Make sure **docker** and **docker-compose** is installed
 2. Review **docker-compose.yaml** configuration.
-It should work with by default also.
+It should work with  default config also.
 3. Attention to **`/tmp/backoffice`** volume mapping for **back** container.
 It is where TSV files will be loaded.
 4. Run **`docker-compose up`** to start demo on localhost.
 5. <http://localhost:3000> - access to application.
 You can play with CRUD here. <http://localhost:8080/swagger-ui.html> - swagger UI.